 Founded by entrepreneurs “with a business background from a global payment solutions company,” Payanamics provides online services to Filipino and Southeast Asian markets from web payment, e-mail billing, and virtual terminal, among others.
 Even startups who are not yet ready to accept credit cards may opt for cash payment options, via over the counter payments, and 7 Eleven branches.

-Mobile payment options are also available, with “tokenization” or one-click checkout for a convenient customer experience.
+Mobile payment options are also available, with “tokenization” or one-click checkout for

 Third-Party Cash Payments